-Her exhibitions have been characterized by the interplay of beauty, energy, and movement complemented with narrative and social commentary; a constant dialogue that explores new ideas, techniques, and artistic interpretation.
+Her exhibitions have been characterized by the interplay of beauty, energy, and movement complemented with narrative and social commentary - a constant dialogue that explores new ideas, techniques, and artistic interpretation.

-Leonie’s art has been featured in several solo exhibitions in New York and across the United States, as well as internationally, from South Korea to South Africa.
-Recently she was an Honored International Artist at ‘From Lausanne to Beijing, 10th International Fiber Art Biennale’ at Tsinghua University Art Museum in Beijing, China.
-She exhibits in juried group exhibitions in international museums and galleries and recently in collaborations with multi-media artists to produce videos for virtual international exhibitions.
+Leonie’s art has been featured in several solo exhibitions from New York and across the United States, as well as internationally, from China, South Korea to South Africa.
+She was an Honored International Artist at From Lausanne to Beijing, 10th International Fiber Art Biennale’ at Tsinghua University Art Museum in Beijing, China.
+She exhibits in prestigious juried group exhibitions in international museums and galleries and recently in collaborations with multi-media artists to produce videos for virtual international exhibitions.

 Her first two online lectures of two short videos in 2021 on 'Identity in Textiles' on patchwork from Rajasthan and Gujarat in India, and the embroidery of the Hill Tribes of Southeast Asia opened new vistas.